wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

 In this practical session you will learn how to use the MQTT Explorer tool to review the topics available on this Global Broker and be able to display WIS2 notification messages.

-MQTT Explorer is a helpful tool to review the topic structure for a given MQTT broker and visually work with the MQTT protocol.
-There exist many MQTT client and server software.
+MQTT Explorer is a helpful tool to browse and review the topic structure for a given MQTT broker and visually interact with the MQTT protocol.
+There exist numerous other MQTT client and server software, depending on your requirements and technical environment.

-To work with MQTT programmatically (for example, in Python), you can use MQTT client libraries such as [paho-mqtt](https://pypi.org/project/paho-mqtt/) to connect to an MQTT broker and process incoming messages.
+To work with MQTT programmatically (for example, in Python), you can use MQTT client libraries such as [paho-mqtt](https://pypi.org/project/paho-mqtt) to connect to an MQTT broker and process incoming messages.

 ## Using MQTT Explorer to connect to the Global Broker

 One way to view messages published by this Global Broker is using the MQTT Explorer which can be downloaded from the [MQTT Explorer website](https://mqtt-explorer.com).

-Open MQTT Explorer and add a new connection to the Global Broker hosted by CMA using the following details:
+Open MQTT Explorer and add a new connection to the Global Broker hosted by China Meteorological Administration using the following details:

 - host: gb.wis.cma.cn
 - port: 8883